ligurio/swebok-v3/13_computing_foundations.md

 about the computer and its underlying principles of hardware and software serves as a framework on which software engineering is anchored.
 Thus, all software engineers must have good understanding of the Computing Foundations KA.

 It is generally accepted that software engineering builds on top of computer science.
 For example, “Software Engineering 2004: Curriculum Guidelines for Undergraduate Degree Programs in Software Engineering” [1] clearly states, “One particularly important aspect is that software engineering builds on computer science and mathematics” (italics added).

 Steve Tockey wrote in his book Return on Software:

-Both computer science and software engineering deal with computers, computing, and software.
-The science of computing, as a body of knowledge, is at the core of both.
+> Both computer science and software engineering deal with computers,
+> computing, and software.
+The science of computing, as a body of knowledge, is
+> at the core of both.

-...
-Software engineering is concerned with the application of computers, computing, and software to practical purposes, specifically the design, construction, and operation of efficient and economical software systems.
+> ...Software engineering is concerned with the application of computers,
+> computing, and software to practical purposes, specifically the design,
+> construction, and operation of efficient and economical software systems.

 Thus, at the core of software engineering is an understanding of computer science.

 While few people will deny the role computer science plays in the development of software engineering both as a discipline and as a body of knowledge, the importance of computer science to software engineering cannot be overemphasized; thus, this Computing Foundations KA is being written.

 The majority of topics discussed in the Computing Foundations KA are also